 God, we ask for an end to our idolatry of nuclear weapons.
 Embolden us to demand an end to their existence.
 Motivate us to call on governments around the globe for an immediate end to nuclear weapons testing and an end to all production, deployment and possession of nuclear weapons.
 Help us to turn our attention and resources to caring for the worldwide needs of the human family and to caring for creation.

 August 30—International Day of Victims of Enforced Disappearances

 Let us pray for all victims of forced disappearances, for their families and for their communities.
-Let us also pray for government leaders that they will turn away from involuntary disappearances that terrorize and intimidate their people.
-Instead, may all leaders see themselves as servants of the people, listen to their voices and respond to them as best they can for the common good.
+Let us also pray for government leaders that engage in such tactics of oppression and intimidation.
+May they listen to the people that they serve and respond to their cries for justice, safety and dignity.
 We pray also for those who carry out forced abductions and secret arrests on behalf of others.
-May their hearts be converted and may they be touched by the plight of their brothers and sisters and thus recover their own humanity.
+May their hearts be converted and may they be touched by the plight of their brothers and sisters and refuse to participate in this form of terrorism.